L-E-A-R-N-E-R/fetch_Backend-Engineer-take-home-assessment/README.md

 12. The price of the item has datatype other than string and if it doesn’t match the format defined in the api documentation

+#Assumptions

+1. I am assuming that the user has CURL installed in their device.
+For installation guide, I referred the following website https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux
+2. In rule 5, I have assumed that we will always ROUND UP the price to the nearest integer after multiplying it by 0.2.
+I have made this assumption by referring to the sample test cases provided in the assignment